phpsu/ShellCommandBuilder/README.md

 $grep = ShellBuilder::command('grep');

 // 4. and add the option '-e "world"'.
-// the option "e" is preceeded by a single hypen, therefore it's a *short* option
+// the single hyphen that is before the option "e" marks it as a *short* option (addShortOption)
-// if it would have two hypens e.g --color, then its a regular option.
+// Having two hyphens like --color makes it a regular option (addOption)
-// But in both cases, typing the hypens is not necessary and might be forbidden in a future version.
 $grep->addShortOption('e', 'world');

 // 5.
-Now we need to glow the two commands together
+Now we need combine those two commands together
 // We do that, by creating a ShellBuilder
 $builder = ShellBuilder::new();

 // 6.
 And then adding the echo-command into it
 $builder->add($echo);

 // 7.
-Earlier we saw, that these two commands where hold together by the pipe-Operator
+Earlier we saw, that these two commands where held together by the pipe-Operator
 // This can be accomplished by using the pipe-Method
 $builder->pipe($grep);